Hollywood publicist Howard Bragman dies at 66 - ExBulletin

 Bragman’s influence on the industry was considerable.
 He was an adjunct professor of public relations at the University of Southern California, developed a media training manual for young actors in Nickelodeon TV shows and movies, and media trained hundreds of outside professionals. of Hollywood, from elected officials and lawyers to CEOs.
 He was also a passionate activist for LGBTQ rights and Jewish causes.

-In 2021, he donated $1 million to establish the Howard Bragman Coming Out Fund at the University of Michigan, his alma mater, on the 50th anniversary of the school’s Spectrum Center, a support resource LGBTQ.
+In 2021, he donated $1 million to create the Howard Bragman Coming Out Fund at the University of Michigan, his alma mater, on the 50th anniversary of Spectrum Center Schools, an LGBTQ support resource.

 I want to make sure other people get the same access as me; a life-changing and life-saving bout, he told the school newspaper at the time.
 I don’t care about the liberality of the school.
 I don’t care how you accept and love your parents.
-I don’t care how woke the times are.
-Coming out is the most personal journey, and it is a difficult journey.
+I don’t care how the times are woke.
+Coming out is the most personal of journeys, and it is a difficult journey.

-Bragman is survived by her husband Mike Maimone, her brother Alan and her nephews and nieces.
-They requested that instead of flowers, mourners consider donate to the Coming Out Fund created in his name.
+Bragman is survived by her husband, Mike Maimone, her brother, Alan, and her nieces and nephews.
+They requested that in lieu of flowers, mourners consider donating to the Coming Out Fund established in his name.

 |